Stephen Kijak: Career

 On February 11, 2013, The Hollywood Reporter announced that Kijak would be directing a feature documentary about the biggest-selling boy band of all time, The Backstreet Boys.
 The film, titled Backstreet Boys: Show 'Em What You're Made Of was produced by Mia Bays (who produced Kijak's Scott Walker film) and Pulse Films.

 We Are X, a documentary on the heavy metal band X Japan and its leader Yoshiki, was premiered in the World Documentary Competition at the 2016 Sundance Film Festival.
 Kijak remarked about the film "I might have to quit music films after this one.
 The story is so unreal, I don't know where else I could go after this."
 The film was awarded the Special Jury Award for Editing.
 It then went on to play at SXSW where it won an Audience Award for Excellence in Title Design.
 It has continued to screen at festivals around the world, including Seattle International Film Festival, BEAT Festival in Moscow, and the Shanghai International Film Festival.
-It was released theatrically in the US by Drafthouse Films, a division of Alamo Drafthouse Cinema and has been released to great acclaim all around the world, from the UK to Japan and most recently on 100 screens across Russia.
+It was released theatrically in the US by Drafthouse Films, a division of Alamo Drafthouse Cinema and has been released internationally.

 On March 13, 2018, Kijak's documentary If I Leave Here Tomorrow: A Film About Lynyrd Skynyrd had its world premiere at the SXSW Film Festival, prior to its US broadcast debut on Showtime on August 18, 2018.
-Another Showtime documentary followed in 2019: the highly acclaimed Sid & Judy, a fresh take on the life of Judy Garland framed by the story of Judy's marriage to her third husband Sidney Luft.
+Another Showtime documentary followed in 2019: Sid & Judy, about the life of Judy Garland, framed by the story of her marriage to her third husband Sidney Luft.

 Kijak's next project was acting as showrunner of the 4-part docu-drama series Equal (2020) for HBO Max.
 Produced by Scout Productions, Greg Berlanti, and Jim Parson's That's Wonderful Productions, Equal tells the stories of the LGBTQ rights movement in the years leading up to the 1969 Stonewall Uprising and the first Pride marches.
-He directed three of the series' four episodes, with acclaimed filmmaker Kimberly Reed directing one.
+He directed three of the series' four episodes, with filmmaker Kimberly Reed directing one.

-His return to narrative filmmaking, Shoplifters of the World, based entirely around the music of The Smiths, was released in the thick of the COVID pandemic in March of 2021 by RLJ Entertainment and received its first major public screening at the SeeYouSound Film Festival in Turin, Italy in February 2022 as part of a retrospective dedicated to Kijak's music films.
+His return to narrative filmmaking, Shoplifters of the World, based entirely around the music of The Smiths, was released in March 2021 by RLJ Entertainment and received its first major public screening at the SeeYouSound Film Festival in Turin, Italy in February 2022 as part of a retrospective dedicated to Kijak's music films.

 On November 6, 2020 The Hollywood Reporter announced that Kijak's next film would be a documentary about American actor Rock Hudson.
+Produced by Altitude Films and Dogstar Films for HBO Documentary Films, Rock Hudson: All That Heaven Allowed premiered at the 2023 Tribeca Film Festival before its broadcast premiere on HBO.